AniswagMC/Housing-Regresison/README.md

 you use R Markdown, all calculations are actually done in the file as it knits, and only relevant results are shown.

-__Exploratory Data Analysis__ (12 / 12) Variables are examined individually and
+__Exploratory Data Analysis__ (10 / 12) Variables are examined individually and
 bivariately.
-Features/observations are discussed with appropriate figure or tables.
-The relevance of the EDA to the questions and potential models is clearly explained.
+Features/observations are discussed with appropriate figure or tables. ~The relevance of the EDA to the questions and potential models is clearly explained~.

-__Results and analysis__ (25 / 25) The statistical summaries
+__Results and analysis__ (17 / 25) ~The statistical summaries
-are clearly related to, or possibly derive from, the substantive questions of interest.
+are clearly related to, or possibly derive from, the substantive questions of interest~.
 Any assumptions are checked by means of appropriate diagnostic plots or formal tests.
 Limitations from un-fixable problems are clearly noted.
-The actual estimation of parameters, predictions, or other calculations are technically correct.
-All calculations based on estimates are clearly explained, and also technically correct.
+The actual estimation of parameters, predictions, or other calculations are technically correct.  ~All calculations based on estimates are clearly explained~, and also technically correct.
 All estimates or derived quantities are accompanied with appropriate measures of uncertainty.

-__Conclusions__ (8 / 8) The substantive questions are answered as
+__Conclusions__ (5 / 8) The substantive questions are answered as
-precisely as the data and the model allow.
-The chain of reasoning from estimation results about models, or derived quantities, to substantive conclusions is both clear and convincing.
+precisely as the data and the model allow.  ~The chain of reasoning from estimation results about models, or derived quantities, to substantive conclusions is both clear and convincing~.
 Contingent answers ("if $X$, then
 $Y$, but if $Z$, then $W$") are likewise described as warranted by the and data.
 If uncertainties in the data mean the answers to some questions must be imprecise, this too is reflected in the conclusions.

+Comments: 1.The label of correlation matrix is crowded and not easy to read.
+2. It's kinda weird to choose your reponse variable based on the standard that how many explanatory variables are related to it.
+It should be chosen based on your research question you want to investigate.
+3. Code and raw outputs from R shouldn't be displayed in your report, and warning should be suppresed.
+4. It's expected to write more about what Ridge and Lasso are, and how you train your random forest.
+If you want to investigate your predicted values and true values, it's not assumed that there is a linear relationship between them.
+5. Discuss why the performance model is deviated from what you thought before the experiments.